leafo/moonscript-site/reference.md

       occupation: "crime fighting"
     }

+When creating a single line table literal, the curly braces can also be left
+off:

+    my_function dance: "Tango", partner: "none"

+    y = type: "dog", legs: 4, tails: 1

 ## Table Comprehensions

 Table comprehensions provide a quick way to iterate over a table's values while